zhongke/design-pattern-cpp/README.md

 ### Iterator Pattern
   - Provides a way to access the elements of an aggregate object sequentially without exposing its underlying represetation.

+### Composite Pattern
+  - Allows you to compose objects into tree structures to represent part-whole hierarchies.
+  - Composite lets clients treat individual objects and compositions of objects uniformly.